 Your insomnia may be increasing your risk for dementia

 We’ve all woken up with that groggy feeling in the morning after a bad night of sleep.
-It sure makes it hard to focus and get things done during the day, but did you know that your insomnia could be hurting you down the road?
+It sure makes it hard to focus and get things done during the day, but did you know that your poor sleep could be hurting you down the road?

 People with dementia have significant declines in cognitive abilities.
 While symptoms can vary, they often have memory issues and find it harder to focus making it more difficult to perform everyday tasks.

-According to the World Health Organization, there are over 7 million new cases of dementia every year.
+According to the World Health Organization, there are nearly 10 million new cases of dementia every year.

-Recently, a research study has highlighted a new risk factor for dementia – primary insomnia.
-(This is insomnia that is not caused by other underlying medical or psychiatric conditions.)
+Recently, a research study has highlighted a new risk factor for dementia – insomnia.

-In the study, Taiwanese researchers compared over 50,000 primary insomnia patients with a control group of 58,715 individuals.
+Taiwanese researchers compared over 50,000 insomnia patients with a control group of 58,715 individuals.

 Insomnia has been linked to other age-related conditions such as hypertension, diabetes, and cardiovascular disease.